christina-k-francis/noaa-enso-scraper-api/README.md

 # NOAA ONI Scraper API
 This is a simple API that provides all Oceanic Niño Index (ONI) data as calculated by the NOAA NCEP.
-It then enhances the basic information provided by NOAA (ENSO type, magnitude, and associated 3-month rolling season) with derived statistics including:
+It then enhances the basic information provided by NOAA with derived statistics including:
 - ENSO phase duration
 - Intensity classification
 - Rate of change of ONI (dONI/dt)